ataiva-software/vertex/docs/user-guide/cli-reference.md

 # CLI Reference

-The Eden CLI (`eden`) is the primary command-line interface for interacting with all Eden DevOps Suite components.
+The Vertex CLI (`vertex`) is the primary command-line interface for interacting with all Vertex DevOps Suite components.

 ## Installation